DaPhilll/Generative-AI-Incident-Triage-Investigative-Reporting/README.md

   * Output formatted as an incident report.

 ## 2. Architecture & Environment Topology
-The pipeline consumes telemetry produced by the shared lab environment (VirtualBox, `10.10.0.0/24`), specifically Wazuh alerts from `SRV-SOC01` and Suricata events from the IDS node.
+The pipeline consumes telemetry produced by the shared lab environment (VMware Workstation Pro, `10.10.0.0/24`), specifically Wazuh alerts from `SRV-SOC01` and Suricata events from the IDS node.
 It runs on the same Ubuntu host.

 * **Execution Runtime:** Python 3.x, using the official `google-genai` SDK.
 * **Ingestion Source:** JSON output from Wazuh and security event logs.